yamigr/tcpleveldb/README.md

 <a name="client"></a>
 ## Client

 You can define a new database at './db'.
 If needed, do something like './users' or './dashboards', ...
-You know what i mean ;).
+You know what i mean :wink:.

 ```js
 var tcpleveldb = require('tcpleveldb')